-For the purposes of both the 2020 and 2021 calculations the base mortality rates have been taken from the S2PA Light tables published by the Actuarial Profession's Continuous Mortality Investigation (CMI).
-An allowance for future improvements in longevity was included in the 2020 calculations in accordance with the CMI 2018 projections with a long-term rate of improvements of 1% per annum.
-For the purposes of the 2021 calculations the allowance for future improvements in longevity has been updated to the CMI 2019 projections again with long-term rate of improvements of 1.00% per annum.
+For the purposes of both the 2022 and 2021 calculations the base mortality rates have been taken from the S3PA Light tables published by the Actuarial Profession's Continuous Mortality Investigation (CMI).
+An allowance for future improvements in longevity was included in the 2021 calculations in accordance with the CMI 2019 projections with a long-term rate of improvements of 1% per annum.
+For the purposes of the 2022 calculations the allowance for future improvements in longevity has been updated to the CMI 2020 projections again with long-term rate of improvements of 1% per annum.
+Due to the uncertainty over the long-term impact of the COVID-19 pandemic no changes have been made to the default CMI 2020 projections.